rodzyn/wifi-presence-detection/README.md

-This is example how to analyze packets using Node.js
+This is an example how to simple analyze LAN packets using Node.js
 ===

 ### Description

 I'm using node_pcap library with Node.js and NowJS for data syncing.
-It's just yet another project just for fun and to test interesting technologies
+It's just yet another project just fun and to test interesting technologies.

 ### Using

     sudo node webserver.js (yes, it requires root privileges)

-Edit team.js - it containg mac addresses and photos of users that you want to detect
+Edit team.js - it contains mac addresses and photos of users that you want to detect.

 ### Contributing